Table of Contents

 In some parts of the world, the Earth provides us with hot water from geysers and hot springs.
 There is a hot molten part, deep in the Earth called magma.
 Water reaching close to the magma changes to steam due to the high temperature of magma.
 This energy is called geothermal energy.

-Biomass is plant or animal wastes that can be burnt as fuel.
-Other forms of biomass are garbage, farm wastes, sugarcane and other plants.
+Biomass is plant or animal waste that can be burnt as fuel.
+Other forms of biomass are garbage, farm wastes, sugarcane, and other plants.
 These wastes are used to run power plants.
 Many industries that use forest products get half of their electricity by burning bark and other wood wastes.
 Biomass can serve as another energy source, but problems are there in its use.

 Einstein predicted the interconversion of matter and energy.
 According to him, a loss in the mass of a body provides a lot of energy.
 This happens in nuclear reactions.
 The relation between mass m and energy E is given by Einstein’s mass-energy equation.

-Q32.
-Explain by drawing flow diagram electricity from fossil fuels.
+Explain by drawing a flow diagram of electricity from fossil fuels.

 Pollution: